nembizzang/SQL-coding-test/README.md

 # SQL-coding-test
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a repository for Programmers AND Hackrranks SQL problems.